h183502/dat110public/week12/week12.md

 Your task here is to implement clients that can send a read or write request to the chord ring by contacting any of the active node.
 - Here you need to implement read and write clients that can make request to any active node in the chord ring.
 - Three classes need to be modified
-1 FileManager class
-2 NodeClientReader
-3 NodeClientWriter
+1 FileManager: Implement requestActiveNodesForFile, requestToReadFileFromAnyActiveNode, and requestWriteToFileFromAnyActiveNode methods
+2 NodeClientReader: Implement the sendRequest() method 3 NodeClientWriter: Implement the sendRequest() method
 - A client would first contact an active node in the ring
 - Send the filename with the request
 - The FileManager generates keyids for the file replicas and resolve each replica from the contacted node.